 Whether you’re navigating the supermarket aisle, shopping online or visiting your favourite farmer’s market, chances are you’ll have plenty of ‘organic’ options to choose from.
 As a proudly Australian Certified Organic (ACO) brand, we’re heartened to see so many other brands making the shift to producing organic products – but as there’s no regulation on using the term ‘organic’ in Australia, sometimes a product that claims to be organic may be anything but.

 To clear up the confusion and better understand Australian certified organic products, we spoke with Australian Organic’s CEO Niki Ford, an expert in organic certification and production.

 So what does Australian Certified Organic mean?

 It’s a certification mark that demonstrates the product has been rigorously tested to comply with the Australian Certified Organic Standard and the National Organic and Biodynamic Standard.
-Products classified as Australian Certified Organic are free-range, cruelty-free, non-GM, socially responsible, sustainably sourced and use no synthetic pesticides, herbicides, hormones or antibiotics.
+Products classified as Australian Certified Organic are free-range, non-GM, socially responsible, sustainably sourced and use no synthetic pesticides, herbicides, hormones or antibiotics.